AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-0-0.md

 ## Known issues

-Adobe has identified the following known issues for the 2025.02.0 release:
+Adobe has identified the following known issues for 5.0.0 release:

 - When using images as variables in the PDF template, it does not resolves in the output.
 - The **Locate in repository** capability does not work when opening the Guides Editor for the first time, but starts working as expected after refreshing the browser.